 Analyzing SPDR S&P Oil & Gas Explor & Product's Unusual Options Activity

-SPDR S&P Oil & Gas Explor & Product (NYSE:XOP) shares experienced unusual options activity on Tuesday.
-The stock price moved down to $92.46 following the option alert.
+On Tuesday, shares of SPDR S&P Oil & Gas Explor & Product (NYSE:XOP) saw unusual options activity.
+After the option alert, the stock price moved up to $80.25.

 - Option Type: TRADE